uzyovoys/zenbot/_pages/botscript/var.md

 - inner Javascript

 ## Summary
-While processing the user\'s request, bot can save and operate with a bunch of custom variables.
+While processing the user\'s request, bot can save and manage a bunch of custom variables.
 Such variables can be a source for another variables, been used for replacing placeholders in outputs and scripts or take a part in the [condition expressions](/expressions/).

 Zenbot collects variables through dialog and returns a full set of existing and newly created variables in the REST response\'s _vars_ field: